ebugger/A-Search/README.md

    - g = 0, where g is the cost for each move.
    - h given by the heuristic function (a function of the current coordinates and the goal).

-3. Add the new node to the list of open nodes.
+3. Add the new node to the list of open nodes and set node as closed in the grid.

 4. **while** the list of open nodes is nonempty: